janobourian/aws/docs/solution_architect/networking-vpc.md

 ### AWS VPN CloudHub

 * Provide secure communication between multiple sites, if you have multiple VPN connections
-* Low-cost hub.and-spoke model for primary or secondary network connectivity between different locations (VPN only)
+* Low-cost hub and-spoke model for primary or secondary network connectivity between different locations (VPN only)
 * To set it up, connect multiple VPN connections on the same VGW, setup dynamic routing and configure route tables.

 ## Direct Connect (DX)